 These days, it's common for a two-channel surface radio to be of the 'pistol grip' design, but two-channel traditional 'stick' transmitters can also be bought and these can be used for simpler rc aircraft, notably gliders.

 A multi-channel air radio features two sticks and additional switches, but the big difference between stick transmitters of two or 4+ channels is how the sticks move, as illustrated in the following picture...

 Above: Stick movements of a traditional 2-channel (left) & 4-channel (right) transmitter.

 On a 2-channel stick transmitter in use with an rc glider, for example, the right hand stick moves from left to right, with a natural centre i.e. the stick is sprung.

 To correspond naturally with the control of the glider, this stick moves the rudder, or perhaps ailerons instead.
 Either way, this stick controls the left/right directional control of the glider.

-The left hand stick, also sprung, moves up and down and corresponds naturally with the elevator, although in this case up does not mean up; moving the stick upwards (i.e. away from you) will cause the elevator to drop which will result in a dive, whilst moving the stick down (i.e. towards you) will raise the elevator and cause the glider to climb.
+The left hand stick, also sprung, moves up and down and corresponds naturally with the elevator.
+In this case, though, up does not mean up; moving the stick upwards (i.e. away from you) will cause the elevator to drop which will result in a dive, whilst moving the stick down (i.e. towards you) will raise the elevator and cause the glider to climb.

 The right hand stick will, for example (*see below), control elevator (up/down) and aileron (left/right) whilst the left hand stick will control throttle (up/down) and rudder (left/right).

-Learning to control two actions with one stick may sound complicated but is mastered with practice and will soon become second nature, much like the way you move your feet when driving a car.
+Learning to control two actions with one stick may sound complicated but is mastered with practice and will soon become second nature.

 *NB: Various modes are used with multi-channel rc systems, determining which sticks operate which controls: